A little winter levity: Why Aren’t Your Novels set in the Winter? They’re Supposed to be NORTH Noir

 North Noir Defined

 What is North Noir?”
-In short, it’s detective fiction set in Northeastern USA and Canada.
+In short, it’s detective fiction set in Northern USA and Canada.

 The Noir element refers to a tradition of crime writing linked to film noir, to movies such as The Maltese Falcon, which was first a novel.
 Noir fiction doesn’t dwell on characters’ feelings.
 Similarly, the female protagonists in North Noir are not sentimental, although they are empathetic and intuitive.

-PS: The first two North Noir novels (Bay of Blood and The Color Red) are available in stores and online; click here for full details.
+PS: The first three North Noir novels – Bay of Blood, The Color Red (Bourque Book One), and Silver Moon Rising (Bourque Book Two) – are available in stores and online; click here for full details.

 Bay of Blood Press Release